-- Multiply mentally TU × TU; use mental methods in special cases, e.g. to subtract 1995 from 6007, to multiply 18 by 25 - Use the standard written methods for addition and subtraction of whole numbers and decimals with one or two places - Use understanding of place value to multiply and divide whole numbers and decimals by 10, 100, 1000 and beyond - Use the standard written methods for multiplication and division calculations - Find fractions using division, e.g. 1/100 of 5 kg, and percentages of numbers and quantities, e.g. 10%, 5% and 15% of £80
+- Multiply mentally TO \times O; use mental methods in special cases, e.g. to subtract 1995 from 6007, to multiply two and three digit numbers by one digit - Use the standard written methods for addition and subtraction of whole numbers and decimals with one or two places - Use understanding of place value to multiply and divide whole numbers and decimals by 10, 100. - Use the standard written methods for multiplication and division calculations - Find fractions using division